scgbern/scgpico/content/staff/index.md

 [![/download/photos/SCG-InSession.JPG](%assets_url%/download/photos/SCG-InSession.JPG)](%assets_url%/download/photos/SCG-InSession.JPG)

 The SCG ceased operations at the end of 2021.
-For question about former staff, please contact [Oscar Nierstrasz](%base_url%/staff/oscar).
+For questions about former staff, please contact [Oscar Nierstrasz](%base_url%/staff/oscar).

 #See also